Tome Scientific Building Room 218

 Major research interests involve infrared astronomy, studies of old stellar systems, and variable stars.
 His teaching activities include introductory physics, introductory astronomy, theoretical physics, and a variety of other topics in physics and astrophysics.

 Integration of theory and experiment in the conduct of research in contemporary physics or astrophysics, normally conducted in groups.
 The course emphasizes collaborative research, investigative techniques, and oral and written communication, and culminates in a colloquium presentation and a paper.
-Prerequisite: Physics major senior status.
 The two semester sequence (491 & 492 or 491 + Independent Research for candidates for honors in the major) are required for the major.
-This course fulfills the QR graduation requirement.